GyverLibs/AccelMotor/README_EN.md

   // PID controller coefficients motor.kp = 3; // is responsible for the sharpness of the regulation.
-  // If the values ​​are small, there will be no signal at all, if the values ​​are too high, it will shake

-  motor.ki = 0.2; // is responsible for correcting the error over time
-  motor.kd = 0.1; // responsible for compensating for sudden changes
+  // If the values ​​are small, there will be no signal at all, if the values ​​are too high, it will shakeCranberry motor.ki = 0.2; // is responsible for correcting the error over time motor.kd = 0.1; // responsible for compensating for sudden changes